com-lihaoyi/scalasql/tutorial.md

 [//]: # (GENERATED SOURCES, DO NOT EDIT DIRECTLY)

+This tutorials is a tour of how to use ScalaSql, from the most basic concepts to writing some realistic queries.
+If you are browsing this on Github, you can open the `Outline` pane on the right to browse the section headers to see what we will cover and find anything specific of interest to you.

 ## Setup
 ### Importing Your Database Dialect
 To begin using ScalaSql, you need the following imports: